 Fall Harvest Kale Salad

 Today I bring you autumn in a bowl.
 Because this fall harvest kale salad?
-It is packed to the brim with alllll the goodness that this season has to offer!
+It is packed to the brim with alllll the goodness that the season has to offer.

-So let’s back it up a bit, shall we?
-And go through each of the components of this delectable dish.
+So.
+Let’s go through each of the components of this delectable dish, shall we?

 - First things first.
 Let’s talk how to prep this dish to cut down on the overall recipe time.
 Get the roasted veggies going in the oven first and then prep the kale, make the dressing and chop up everything else for the salad.
 You’ll have plenty of time while the veggies are roasting and this will shave off about 18 to 20 minutes from the total recipe time.